FrankMejzlik/audibro/README.md

 # AudiBro

-> This software is a part of the Master thesis of *Frantisek Mejzlik* titled **Fast hash-based signing protocol for message stream authentication**.
+> This software is an example for new [HAB](https://gitlab.mff.cuni.cz/mejzlikf/hab) library; both are part of the Master thesis of *Frantisek Mejzlik* titled **Fast hash-based signing protocol for message stream authentication**.

 **Audi**o **Bro**adcaster is an example application for real-time audio broadcasting.
 It demonstrates the usage of the [HAB crate](https://gitlab.mff.cuni.cz/mejzlikf/hab) for post-quantum data stream authentication based on hash-based signatures in a real-world scenario.